A memoir of exile and rebellion—

 sins.”

-Mark left home for good in a T-shirt and basketball
+Mark left home for good in his red T-shirt and blue

-shorts in the middle of a frigid winter in 2022.
+basketball shorts in the middle of winter in 2022.

 During the day, he kept warm at the public library,